ironprathamx/cryptonite_taskphase_pratham/Linux_Luminarium/Shell_Variables.md

 hacker@variables~storing-command-output:~$
 ```
 ## What I learnt
+That I can store command outputs in a variable using command substitution $(command).
 # G.7 Reading input
 ## Question
 We'll start with reading input from the user (you).
 That's done using the aptly named read builtin, which reads input!